 I love my city; it's energizing activities and beautiful skyline remind me of the capabilities of men and women to develop, create and innovate.

-I love my Lord; He constantly reminds me in his Word that I was created for a special purpose.
+I love the Lord; He constantly reminds me in his Word that I was created for a special purpose.

 But sometimes the physical difficulties I face overwhelm all of these exceptional motivators.
 Finding a purpose within my work at Reckless Resale has been the motivating factor I need to keep working, exploring and loving without the insecurities that accompany poor health and business ownership.